yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_5/policy.md

 # Investor Relations & Portfolio Management Policy

 This policy defines responsibilities, principles, and procedures for agents operating within the Investor Relations & Portfolio Management context.
 Covers investor onboarding/offboarding, portfolio management, subscription management, financial reporting, and communication services.
+It is written in the perspective of allowing global investors, however, their investments will be in USD.

 ## General Principles